sfragkoul/sfragkoul.github.io/pages/home.md

 ### A few snapshots

-In [Fjallsárlón, Iceland](https://en.wikipedia.org/wiki/Fjalls%C3%A1rl%C3%B3n), holding a piece of glacier! | My curious cat, Milko
+In [Fjallsárlón, Iceland](https://en.wikipedia.org/wiki/Fjalls%C3%A1rl%C3%B3n), holding a piece of glacier! | Milko
 :-------------------------:|:-------------------------:
 <img src="/assets/img/team/Glacier.jpg" alt="Photo taken in Fjallsárlón Glacier Lagoon, Iceland" width="470"/> | <img src="/assets/img/team/Milko.JPEG" alt="This is a photo of my cat" width="160"/>

 ---

-### 📬 Let’s connect
+### Let’s connect

-Want to chat about research, collaboration or D&D character builds?
+Want to chat about research, collaboration or videogames?
 Head over to [my About page](https://sfragkoul.github.io/about/) to find all my social links.